Musculoskeletal Medicine Doctor

 Ramona has been working in the field of Musculoskeletal Medicine since 2002.
-She treats chronic pain and musculoskeletal dysfunction using a number of modalities including prolotherapy, trigger point injection, Platelet Rich Plasma (PRP), perineural injection treatment, dry needling and manual therapies.
+She treats chronic pain and musculoskeletal dysfunction using a number of modalities including prolotherapy, trigger point injection, perineural injection treatment, dry needling and manual therapies.
 These are non-surgical treatment options that aim to treat the cause of your symptoms to help manage your pain and improve your function.

 Conditions treated include osteoarthritis (e.g. knee, hip, ankle), bursitis, tennis elbow, back pain, neck pain, tendinopathies, lateral hip pain and many more.

 Ramona trained with A/Prof Norm Broadhurst and Dr Margaret Taylor, completing her Graduate Diploma in Musculoskeletal Medicine at Flinders University and prolotherapy training in 2004.
 Ramona regularly attends annual Scientific Meetings of the Australian Association of Musculoskeletal Medicine, New Zealand Association of Musculoskeletal Medicine and the SA branch of Sports Medicine Australia.
 She also attends local and international workshops and courses to keep up to date with the latest treatments and techniques.

 “I feel that my skills will complement those of the team at Wakefield Sports Clinic.
 I am keen to offer another option for patients seeking relief from their musculoskeletal pain and dysfunction.
-In particular, the techniques I use such as prolotherapy, perineural injection treatment and PRP are not currently offered at Wakefield Sports Clinic.
+In particular, the techniques I use such as prolotherapy, perineural injection treatment are not currently offered at Wakefield Sports Clinic.